RonanDavalan/WindowsOrchestrator/docs/en-US/USER_GUIDE.md

 ##### Phase 3: Data Backup (Example: 02:57)

 The `WindowsOrchestrator-SystemBackup` task executes if enabled.
-The action consists of copying files modified in the last 24 hours to the destination folder.
+The system waits for the application to be fully closed (via Watchdog monitoring) before launching the copy to avoid corruption.

-**Important note:** To ensure database integrity (e.g., SQLite), if a file is detected as modified, the script also forces backup of all files with the same name (e.g., `.db-wal`, `.db-shm`), even if not recently modified.
+**Important note:** To ensure database integrity (e.g., SQLite), if a file is detected as modified, the script forces backup of all files with the same name (e.g., `.db-wal`, `.db-shm`), even if not recently modified.
 The result is logged in `Invoke-DatabaseBackup_log.txt`.

 ##### Phase 4: Scheduled Reboot (Example: 02:59)